PelionIoT/pelion-ready-example/README.md

 Otherwise, you'll need to compile the [mbed-bootloader](https://github.com/armmbed/mbed-bootloader) and add it to your application.
 Once it's done, we recommend to send a Pull-Requests to [Mbed OS](https://github.com/ARMmbed/mbed-os) to contribute with a default bootloader for your Mbed Enabled platform.

+You can see an example of bootloader configuration for the `NUCLEO_F429ZI` in `bootloader/mbed_app.json`.
+This is compatible with the `mbed_app.json` configuration in this template application.

 <span class="notes">**Note:** Make sure the configuration in the `mbed-bootloader/mbed_app.json` corresponds with the configuration in your application's `mbed_app.json`, otherwise the bootloader will not be able to apply the new firmware.</span>

 #### Enabling the application to use a bootloader